 Patsy introduced our guest speaker, Carolyn O'Bagy-Davis.
 Ms Davis is here from Tucson and is the author of several books.
-She is an anthropologist by training and has been studying and chronicling the traditions of Hope quilting for over thirty years.
+She is an anthropologist by training and has been studying and chronicling the traditions of Hopi quilting for over thirty years.
 During that time she has collected and extensively documented over one hundred of the Hopi quilts.
 Ms Davis' quilts are being donated to the International Quilt Museum in Lincoln, Nebraska.

 The presentation described how missionaries introduced quilting to the Hopi women.
 Their quilts are used in baby naming ceremonies , funeral shrouds, going away quilts as well as other ceremonial quilts.